Search This Blog

 Choosing between agile versus plan driven approach

-Increasingly, I keep hearing to references like the challenges and benefits to waterfall approach versus agile approach to software development.
+Increasingly, I keep hearing references like the challenges and benefits to waterfall approach versus agile approach to software development.
 Whether these are software developers, testers, technical operations, project management, or sales & marketing professionals, the underlying theme is that software development life cycle (SDLC) has become synonymous with waterfall development but agile is not.
 Focusing on the core principles of agile, primarily ‘working software versus comprehensive documentation’, isn’t agile approach also developing a software?
 Aren’t the concepts of planning at various layers, such as daily, iteration or sprint, and release, to iteratively develop incremental software enhancements part of a life cycle for software development?
 So, where is the huge disconnect?

 1. Linear approach to software development with no feedback